peteroupc/html3dutil/doc/MathUtil.md

 #### Return Value

 A three-element vector giving
-the red, green, and blue components, in that order, of the given color in linear sRGB.
+the red, green, and blue components, in that order, of the specified color in linear sRGB.
 The alpha component will be as specified in the "srgb" parameter.
 (Type: Array.&lt;number>)